hharryyf/gdl2qbf-general/README.md

 ## Usage

-* First create the answer set program Ext(G) with SinglePlayer/EXTTranslator.ecl from a GDL in KIF format
+* First create the answer set program Ext(G, N) with SinglePlayer/EXTTranslator.ecl from a GDL in KIF format

-* **Requirement: Ext(G) must be the temporal-extended ASP program of some valid GDL game G**
+* **Requirement: Ext(G, N) must be the N-step temporal-extended ASP program of some valid GDL game G**

 * Then just run the following command